Step-by-step instruction how to make these, with some experiments after completion:

 It makes sense to have such a thing with male connector, but they are harder to obtain.
 Gender changer connector can be used when needed.

 After playing with a pot for a while, I’ve got this picture:

 Channel 1 (blue), where pot is connected, looks a bit more linear to me.
-After measuring a value on a pot, I found it is a bang on 47 Ohm.
+After measuring a value on the pot, I found it is a bang on 47 Ohm.
 Wow.
 It’s kind of proof that it’s possible to go with single 47 Ohm standard value resistor for termination.

 But beware.
 I took some 47 Ohm value resistor and put it in.
 It has 46 Ohm when measured with multimeter and gave me the following picture:

 Just for kicks, here is frequency response with 68 Ohm resistor: